 ECDC selects external experts based on their professional capacity following pre-defined selection criteria.

 Pursuant to Article 237.2 EU Financial Regulation, ECDC may remunerate external experts for their work with a lump-sum indemnity (“fee”).
 The indemnity is determined and announced before the external experts accede to their task.
-It is currently (as per June 2020) limited to maximally 450 Euros per working day.
-In addition to that, the external experts will have their work expense (e.g. travel and subsistence expenses) reimbursed.
+It is currently (as of October 2021) limited to maximally 450 EUR per working day.
+In addition to that, the external experts will have their work expenses (e.g. travel and subsistence expenses) reimbursed.

 The external experts must strictly avoid any conflict of interest at any time during their assignment.
 They must adhere to ECDC’s Independence Policy for non-staff.

 Natural persons are invited to submit an expression of interest for any of profiles open for application at this website at any time during the validity of the call for the profile.